awslabs/amazon-neptune-tools/neptune-export/readme.md

 # Neptune Export

-Exports Amazon Neptune data to CSV or JSON.
+Exports Amazon Neptune property graph data to CSV or JSON.

 You can use _neptune-export_ to export an Amazon Neptune database to the bulk load [CSV format](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html) used by the [Amazon Neptune bulk loader](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html), or to JSON.
 See 'Exporting to the bulk loader CSV format' below.